ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Helper MUST abort with error `invalidAggregationParameter`.

 Next, the Helper checks that the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
-If two preparation initialization messages have the same report ID, then the Helper MUST abort with error `invalidMessage`.
+If not, then the Helper MUST abort with error `invalidMessage`.

 To process the aggregation job, the Helper computes an outbound prepare step for each report share.
 This includes the following structures: